james-warsing/Gaming-Engagement-Analysis/README.md

 With these box plots we can see that the players with higher engagement levels tend to play games more often and for longer durations.

 ## Modeling
+We used five models to try to make predictions about our target variable of engagement to find what factors were the most important.

+1. Our first model was a baseline model with a score of 78% accuracy on both the train and test
+2. The second model was a logistic regression model with the most correlated features, it had a 77% accuracy on the train and test
+3. The third model was a decision tree classifier with a 100% accuracy on the train and 83% accuracy on the test
+4. The fourth used two logistic regression models based on first split from decision tree classifier (SessionsPerWeek).
+It scored 88% accuracy on the train and 86% accuracy on the test.
+5. The final model was a decision tree classifier with the hyperparameter tuned, it scored the best with a 92% accuracy on the train and 90% accuracy on the test.
 ### Evaluations
+__Baseline model:__ The baseline model provides a benchmark to compare the performance of other models.
+It shows consistent performance on both train and test sets, indicating that more sophisticated models need to outperform this baseline to be considered effective.

+__Logistic Regression Model with Correlated Features:__ This model slightly underperforms compared to the baseline.
+It suggests that merely using the most correlated features may not capture the complexity of the data.
+The consistent accuracy on train and test sets indicates no overfitting but suggests room for improvement in feature selection or model complexity.

+__Decision Tree Classifier:__ The decision tree shows perfect accuracy on the training set but a significant drop in the test set, indicating overfitting.
+The model memorizes the training data but fails to generalize to unseen data.
+Pruning or tuning hyperparameters could help mitigate this overfitting.

+__Combined Logistic Regression Models (Split by SessionsPerWeek):__ This approach shows a substantial improvement over the baseline and the previous logistic regression model.
+The strategy of splitting the data based on a feature (SessionsPerWeek) and then applying logistic regression models enhances performance, indicating that handling subpopulations differently can be beneficial.

+__Hyperparameter Tuned Decision Tree Classifier:__ This model achieves the highest accuracy among all tested models, showing both high training and test accuracy, which indicates a good balance between bias and variance.
+Hyperparameter tuning effectively addresses the overfitting observed in the previous decision tree model, leading to better generalization.

 # Conclusions